piotrmaslanka/satella/README.md

 [![License](https://img.shields.io/pypi/l/satella)](https://github.com/piotrmaslanka/satella)

-Satella is an almost-zero-requirements Python 3.5+ library for writing server applications, especially those dealing with mundane but useful things.
-It also runs on PyPy.
+Satella is an almost-zero-requirements Python 3.5+ library for writing server applications.
+It has arisen out of my requirements to have some classes or design patterns handy, and kinda wish-they-were-in-the-stdlib ones. especially those dealing with mundane but useful things.
+It also runs on PyPy, and most of it runs on Windows (the part not dealing with forking processes, you see).

 Satella uses [semantic versioning 2.0](https://semver.org/spec/v2.0.0.html).